usf-progdata/hw-njie-DP/final_project/README.md

+# Final Project:
-# Final Project-Effects of Stress Among Correctional Officers
+## Effects of Stress Among Correctional Officers

 |**Date**|**2021/03/08**|
 |--------|--------------|

 This is the repository for hosting and posting my final project for Programming with Data.

+## Peer Review

+Go to [the pull request page](https://github.com/usf-progdata/hw-njie-DP/pulls) and check my open pull requests, you can also make comments to the code under source diff and display the output under rich diff.

 ## Navigating Master Branch